open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 After reading the documentation, you can start looking for issues labeled as "good first issue" or "beginner-friendly" that are suitable for your skill level.
 When choosing which issues to work on, consider your interests, skill level, and available time.

 Issues can be seen as proposals for changes.
-If you find a bug or have ideas for a feature or improvement of the project or its documentation, you can create an issue to report the bug or propose your idea.
+Suppose you want to report a bug or have ideas for a feature or improvement of the project or its documentation and want to propose them.
+In that case, you can create an issue to propose your intention.

 In open source, it is crucial to accompany a pull request with an issue for several reasons:

 - **Context and Discussion**: Giving context to your proposal and discussing it with the maintainers can help to ensure that the proposed change is aligned with the project's goals, architecture, and roadmap.
 This discussion helps set clear expectations and increases the chance of your pull request being accepted.

 - **Documentation and Tracking**: Issues act as a form of documentation, providing a historical record of the identified problem, proposed solution, and decision-making process behind the change.
 They help maintainers track the project's progress and prioritize tasks.
-At the same time, they also allow other contributors to understand the context and rationale behind the changes introduced in the pull request.
+At the same time, they also allow other contributors to understand the context and reasons behind the changes introduced in the pull request.

-- **Reduced Back-and-Forth Communication**: By discussing and agreeing upon the proposed changes in advance through the issue, there is less likelihood of back-and-forth communication during the pull request review process.
+- **Reducing Back-and-Forth Communication**: Discussing and agreeing upon the proposed changes in advance through the issue can reduce the back-and-forth communication during the pull request review process.
 This can save both your time and the maintainers' time.

 - **Avoiding Unnecessary Work**: Creating an issue allows maintainers to provide early feedback on the proposed change.
-They can advise if a similar feature exists, if the proposed change aligns with the project's scope, or if alternative approaches exist.
-This helps you avoid wasting time and effort working on something that may not be accepted or conflict with existing plans.
+They can advise if a similar issue exists, if the proposed change aligns with the project's goals, or if alternative approaches are preferable.
+This helps you avoid wasting time and effort working on something that may not be accepted because it conflicts with existing plans.

 - **Avoiding Spam Pull Requests**: Unsolicited (pull requests without an issue) and unwanted pull requests may be marked as spam because they're seen as introducing irrelevant, low-quality, or harmful changes to the project's codebase.
-Having your pull request marked as spam can lead to rejection, lost contribution opportunities, and damage your reputation.
+Having your pull request marked as spam can lead to rejection, lost contribution opportunities, and potentially damage your reputation.

 ### 3. Ask to be Assigned to an Issue